kaifcs/CiViQ/docs/api/API_REFERENCE.md

 An unknown email, a wrong password and an inactive account all return the same 401 with the message `Invalid email or password`, so the endpoint cannot be used to enumerate accounts. `lastLogin` is updated on success.

+`email` and `password` must both be non-empty strings.
+A missing field and a field of the wrong type both return 400 with the same message, `Email and password are required`, so a wrong type is not distinguishable from a missing one and the endpoint does not become a probe for how it parses input.

 ### POST /api/auth/logout
 **auth**